Chris Evans Is Sending A ‘Captain America’ Shield To Little Boy Who Saved His Sister From A Dog Attack

 “What you did was so brave, so selfless — your sister is so lucky to have you as a big brother.
 Your parents must be so proud of you,” the Captain America actor said.
 “Keep being the man you are, we need people like you.”

-Evans finished the video saying that recovery might be tough but based on what he’s seen, he doesn’t think there is much that will slow the youngster down.
+Evans finished the video saying that recovery might be tough, but based on what he’s seen, he doesn’t think there is much that will slow the youngster down.

-The family shared a video of the children watching the video message from Evans this morning.
+The family shared a video of the children watching the message from Evans this morning.
 The siblings were seen sitting together outside on a hammock with the boy wearing a Captain America costume.
-In the video, Walker says he feels “good” about getting the shield, while his sister said Evans’ video was “awesome”.
+In the video, Walker said he feels “good” about getting the shield, while his sister said Evans’ video was “awesome”.

 Chris Evans is not the first celebrity to commend the young boy for his bravery.
 The family told CNN that other Marvel and Avengers stars such as Mark Ruffalo, Tom Holland, Hugh Jackman, Zachary Levi, and Robbie Amell have reached out to them.
 Marvel Cinematic Universe directors Anthony Russo and Joseph Russo — who are more commonly referred to as the Russo brothers — have also contacted the family.